 I grew up swimming in old limestone pits and rivers teeming with alligators, catching (harmless) snakes, “tailing” armadillos, shooing possums, building tree forts, firing small arms and being stung and bit repeatedly by wasps, hornets, yellow-jackets, fire ants, bees, scorpions and of course the ever-present mosquitoes.
 I would say I was tough, tanned, and fairly fearless while learning to respect the dangers that Florida’s swamps, wetlands, woods, and waterways could dish up.

 Ocala had been my home for some years following my parent’s divorce.
 After high school and a stint in the U.S. Army, I moved to Ft.
 Lauderdale, Florida to attend art school.
 After graduating, I landed a full-time freelance gig at the same audio-visual company in Coral Gables where Anni was Senior Producer.
 We’d been working there for a year or so when a recession hit, which spelled “laid off” for freelancers like Anni and myself.

-A lot of logistical planning went into moving up-state, securing an office space in the downtown Historic District, renting a house in town, and buying and setting up all the equipment we would need for our boutique business.
-We also needed to quickly market the business, join the important business organizations and network like mad to secure paying clients!
+A lot of logistical planning went into moving up-state, securing office space in the downtown Historic District, renting a house in town, and buying and setting up all the equipment we would need for our boutique business.
+We also needed to quickly market the business, join important business organizations, and network like mad to secure paying clients!

 It was almost the first year anniversary of our business when we got the call from our friend K, which led us to the magical experience of living in an old log cabin, in the Ocala National Forest, on the shores of beautiful Lake George.